 MBA-EXCHANGE lists thousands of filtered MBA-level jobs in the United States and around the world, as well as a directory of MBA leadership development programs.
 It also offers the MBA employers directory of proprietary insights on over 1,100 employers, essentially serving as consolidated informational interviews.
-This is a particularly helpful resource for International studdents.
-Students can log in to this tool through their CNN Newsletter or through the Johnson Launchpad.
+Students can log in to this tool through the CNN Newsletter or through the Johnson Launchpad.